Tim Solliday: Youth and artistic training

 Solliday was born in the small town of Ottumwa, Iowa, but grew up on the Palos Verdes Peninsula in southern California.
 His father was an artist and an illustrator, so he developed an interest in art as a young boy.
 After he completed his education, Solliday went to work in the billboard industry as an apprentice.
 While he was interested in becoming a fine artist, working in outdoor advertising proved to be good experience for an aspiring painter and it enabled him to pay for his art studies.
 It was while working in this commercial field that he learned about the Lukits Academy, where the Early California painter Theodore Lukits still gave students classical instruction.
 Solliday began his studies there in 1975.
 This course of study is now commonly known as the Atelier Method.
 Solliday studied with Lukits for five years.
 He began by "drawing from the antique" which meant doing charcoal or graphite portraits of marbles and plaster casts of ancient Roman and Greek statuary.
 These studies taught the students to understand "values" which are the tonal gradations of light and shadow.
 Solliday moved from working from plaster casts to simple still life set-ups only after his instructor was satisfied with his work.
 Eventually he began to work in color, painting still life set-ups under the colored lights that Lukits used to simulate conditions an artist would find out of doors.
 He also attended Lukits' anatomy and life drawing classes.

 Beginning plein-air painting

 During the summers Solliday also began to paint “en plein-air”, directly from the landscape.
 He began going out painting with Arny Karl (1940–2000), an older Lukits student who had been painting out of doors for a number of years.
 Using the pastel medium, he, Karl and Peter Seitz Adams went on plein-air trips to the local foothills, the Southland beaches, including trips to the ocean and the San Gabriel Mountains.
 Solliday, Adams and Karl painted en plein-air with pastels, as their teacher Lukits had done in the 1920s and 1930s.
-Solliday concluded his studies in 1980, but the thorough grounding in the old French atelier method that he received from Lukits is what he felt made his career as a figurative painter possible.
+Solliday concluded his studies in 1980.